DonaldReddy/DonaldReddy/README.md

 - 👋 Hi, I’m @DonaldReddy
-- 👀 I’m interested in Machine Learning , Artificial Intelligence , Computer Vision & Neural Networks
+- 👀 I’m interested in Machine Learning, Deep Learning, FullStack Web-Development.
-- 🔭 I’m currently working on Machine Learning
+- 🔭 I’m currently working on the MERN stack.
-- 📫 How to reache me -- donaldreddy2712@gmail.com
+- 📫 How to reach me -- donaldreddy2712@gmail.com
 <!--
 **DonaldReddy/DonaldReddy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.